-To buy Tesla shares in the UK through a broker, you’ll need to follow these steps:
+To buy Tesla shares in the UK through a broker, you’ll need to:

 When buying Tesla shares through a broker, it is important to be aware of any fees and charges associated with the investment.
 Brokers typically charge a commission for each trade, which can vary depending on the broker and the size of the trade.

 Some brokers charge additional fees, like account maintenance fees, FX fees or inactivity fees, which can eat into your returns if you’re not careful.
 It is also worth considering the tax implications of buying Tesla shares, as you may be subject to capital gains tax and stamp duty reserve tax.